lukePeavey/quotable/README.md

   results: Array<{
     // A unique id for this author
     _id: string
+    // A brief, one paragraph bio of the author.
+Source: wiki API
+    bio: string
+    // A one-line description of the author.
+Typically it is the person's primary
+    // occupation or what they are know for.
+    description: string
+    // The link to the author's wikipedia page or official website
+    link: string
     // The authors full name
     name: string
+    // A slug is a URL-friendly ID derived from the authors name.
+It can be used as
+    slug: string
     // The number of quotes by this author
     quoteCount: string
   }>